-Each year in Australia, over 250,000 people are diagnosed with epilepsy.
-Yet, for around half of those, including around 35 per cent of children, the cause of the epilepsy is unknown.
+Each year in Australia, thousands of children are diagnosed with epilepsy.
+For many, the cause of the epilepsy is unknown.
 Thanks to the Rats of Tobruk Neuroscience Fellowship, supported by the Rats of Tobruk Association, teams across the RCH are hoping to change that.

 A disease of the brain, epilepsy is characterised by the tendency to have recurring seizures and can take many forms, with the age of onset also differing and affecting each patient very differently.

 As the 2022 recipient of the Rats of Tobruk Neuroscience Fellowship, Dr Sameer Dal is investigating the causes and outcomes of epileptic spasms in children from one year of age.